 Finally, when all tasks are done, whether it’s just a small accomplishment or a big project, don’t forget to enjoy your success and reward yourself.
 A good massage or a food treat will be enough to remind you that you’ve done a good job.
 Give yourself a pat on the back, and keep motivated in improving your time management skills more.

-And hear him (Victor Hugo) say “He carries a thread that will guide him through the maze of the most busy life.”
+And hear him (Victor Hugo) say “He carries a thread that will guide him through the maze of the busiest life.”